« Back to page Overview

 After its initial receipt, a program’s accreditation is reaffirmed every 8 years.
 The five steps in reaffirming a program’s accreditation are completing an eligibility application; setting up a site visit; writing and submitting the self-study; the COA letter of instructions to the site visitor(s), conducting a site visit, and responding to its report; and the COA review to determine if the program’s accreditation will be reaffirmed

-Prior to a COA meeting, the accreditation specialist or associate assigns two commission readers—commissioners from the work group—to read the program’s materials.
+Prior to a COA meeting, the accreditation specialist assigns two commission readers—commissioners from the work group—to read the program’s materials.
 After reading the program materials, the commission reader makes a recommendation regarding the program’s compliance with EPAS and submits the recommendation to the accreditation specialist or associate.

 During the COA meeting, all of the commissioners in the work group review the readers’ recommendations, formulate a work group recommendation for consideration by the full COA, and draft a letter of instructions to the site visitor or a decision letter.
 The recommendations from each work group are discussed and ratified by the full COA at its final plenary session.
 The COA letters are signed by the chair of the COA.